Universal Studios Florida: Springfield

-Springfield used to be classed as a part of the World Expo until 2017.
+Springfield used to be classed as a part of the World Expo until 2016.

-Woody Woodpecker's KidZone

-On January 15, 2023, the majority of Woody Woodpecker's KidZone and its rides Woody Woodpecker's Nuthouse Coaster and Fievel's Waterslide, the play areas Curious George Goes to Town and Fievel's Playland, and the Shrek-themed meet-and-greet style attraction which was opened the year before after the closure of Shrek 4-D, were permanently closed to make room for an unannounced area rumored to be themed to DreamWorks Animation.
-E.T.
-Adventure and Animal Actors on Location were kept, as well as SpongeBob StorePants, a SpongeBob SquarePants-themed merchandise store, and KidZone Pizza Company, a seasonal pizzeria located by the area's entrance.

 Hollywood

 Hollywood's two dining outlets are recreations of actual Hollywood outlets.
 Schwab's Pharmacy and Mel's Drive-In offer guests a variety of food and beverage options.
 A third outlet, named Cafe La Bamba, operates seasonally.
-Guests can purchase magic-related items from Theatre Magic.

-Lagoon
+NBC Media Center and The Wicked Experience, a seasonal survey attraction that allows guests to preview upcoming NBCUniversal films and shows, is located within the Hollywood section in a "Garden of Allah Villas"-themed area.

+DreamWorks Land

+It includes characters from Shrek, Trolls, and Kung Fu Panda.
+It opened on June 14, 2024, as the park's most recent area, replacing Woody Woodpecker’s KidZone.

 Retired attractions

-Notable retired attractions include Kongfrontation, Back to the Future: The Ride, The Funtastic World of Hanna-Barbera, its replacement Jimmy Neutron's Nicktoon Blast, Jaws, T2-3D: Battle Across Time, Shrek 4-D, Woody Woodpecker's Nuthouse Coaster, and Fievel's Waterslide.
+Notable retired attractions include Kongfrontation, Back to the Future: The Ride, Hollywood Rip Ride Rockit, The Funtastic World of Hanna-Barbera, its replacement Jimmy Neutron's Nicktoon Blast, A Day in the Park with Barney, its replacement DreamWorks Destination, Jaws, Twister...Ride It Out, T2-3D: Battle Across Time, Shrek 4-D, AT&T at the Movies, Fievel's Playland, Woody Woodpecker's Nuthouse Coaster, Curious George Goes to Town, Universal 360: A Cinesphere Spectacular, and its replacements Universal's Cinematic Spectacular: 100 Years of Movie Memories and Universal Orlando's Cinematic Celebration.
 Universal Studios also housed other unique attractions that are now retired, like Nickelodeon Studios and the interactive film and live-action show Alfred Hitchcock: The Art of Making Movies.
 The current location of Diagon Alley was once a section of the park named Amity Island, based on the fictional seaside town from Jaws, which contained the park's Jaws attraction.
 The area was completely demolished to make way for the Diagon Alley portion of The Wizarding World of Harry Potter attraction.
 As a homage to the Jaws attraction and Amity section that was available to so many visitors over the years, references to both are sprinkled throughout Diagon Alley, one being a set of shark jawbones appearing behind the herbs and potions of Mr. Mulpepper's Apothecary.
+The restrooms for Amity Island are also still open outside Diagon Alley.
 Nickelodeon Studios became a Blue Man Group attraction and live show in 2007.
 In 2021, the Blue Man Group show would also be retired, leaving the original Nickelodeon Studios building empty for the first time since opening until 2022, when the Grinchmas show was moved into that theater.

 Character appearances

-Universal Studios Florida has a number of famous characters, including:
+Universal Studios Florida has featured a number of well-known costumed characters throughout the park over the years, including: